Estonia's Parliament fails to elect president in first round

 The 63-year-old Karis, a former state auditor and university head, was the only candidate running in the election to succeed Kersti Kaljulaid, Estonia’s first female president.
 She couldn't seek another five-year term in office because she failed to obtain the support of 21 lawmakers to nominate her as a candidate.

-“Tomorrow's another day," Karis told reporters immediately after election officials had announced the official results.
+“Tomorrow's another day.
+I trust we'll get a different kind of result,” Karis told reporters immediately after election officials had announced the official results.

 Under Estonia’s complex presidential election system, another two voting rounds are scheduled for Tuesday.
 If that fails to yield a result, the election will be transferred to a special 208-member electoral college consisting of lawmakers and representatives of municipalities who would vote on a new head of state in September.